abigailbishop/LibbyLabCellpose/README.md

 - `libbylab_cellpose.py` is the script that takes a directory full of images, analyzes them, and returns a comma-separated value file with each image's average background luminance, average cell luminance, background area, total cell area, average cell area, average cell width, and average cell height.
 - `models/` contains a variety of models for use with Cellpose curated to identify retinal ganglion cells (RGCs).
-    - `Brn3a_40X_final`: Annotates RGCs identified using the marker [BRN3A](https://pubmed.ncbi.nlm.nih.gov/19264888/), with image taken at 40X magnification
+    - `Brn3a_40X_final`: Annotates RGCs identified using the marker [BRN3A](https://pubmed.ncbi.nlm.nih.gov/19264888/), with images taken at 40X magnification
     - `RBPMS_10X_Keyence_final`: Annotates RGCs identified using [RBPMS](https://pubmed.ncbi.nlm.nih.gov/24318667/) in a full retina.
 This model was trained using images taken on a Keyence BZ-X800 epifluorescent microscope at 10X magnification.
-    - `RBPMS_40X_final`: Annotates RGCs identified using the marker [RBPMS](https://pubmed.ncbi.nlm.nih.gov/24318667/), with image taken at 40X magnification
+    - `RBPMS_40X_final`: Annotates RGCs identified using the marker [RBPMS](https://pubmed.ncbi.nlm.nih.gov/24318667/), with images taken at 40X magnification
-    - `TUJ1_40X_final`: Annotates RCGs identified using the marker [TUJ1](https://onlinelibrary.wiley.com/doi/abs/10.1002/neu.480220109), with image taken at 40X magnification
+    - `TUJ1_40X_final`: Annotates RCGs identified using the marker [TUJ1](https://onlinelibrary.wiley.com/doi/abs/10.1002/neu.480220109), with images taken at 40X magnification

 # Summary of Cellpose procedure: